jup-ag/space-station/docs/101-ultra-api/index.md

 - Execute swap order seamlessly in a single API call.
 - Handle the complexities of RPC connections, transaction landing, slippage protection and more.
 - Provide world class customer support to your users, please refer to the [Support Guidelines](/docs/support-guidelines) for more information.
+- Ultra API takes 0.1% (or 0.05% depending on the tokens) of the swap amount as a fee.

 ## How to swap with Ultra API